eduvpn/discovery/README.md

 # Introduction

-The eduVPN (mobile) applications use a (central) discovery file that is partly described in [INSTANCE_DISCOVERY](../INSTANCE_DISCOVERY.md), but how it was signed was not described before.
+The eduVPN (mobile) applications use a (central) discovery file.
+This repository contains a copy of them and instructions on how to sign them.

 These are the files located at [https://static.eduvpn.nl/disco](https://static.eduvpn.nl/disco).